 My very favorite recipe for spaghetti squash isn’t a recipe at all.
 Once you’ve cooked your squash, fluff up the strands and add butter and cheese or Avocado Butter.
 It’s perfect!
 And paired with any one of these How to Make Hasselback Chicken to Die For – With 7 Recipes!– oh, my goodness!

-I guess you want to see others, so here’s a list:
+I’m sure you’ll want to see others, so here’s a list:

 Spaghetti Squash “Pizza” Bowls from Cookie + Kate

 Spaghetti Squash Alfredo from Chocolate Covered Katie

 Spaghetti Squash Pasta with Basil Pesto by Minimalist Baker